 That said, even the best-designed tools will never be effective if students cannot access them!
 It is incumbent upon us to bridge the digital divide by ensuring that all students we serve have remote access to our products.
 This means seamlessly supporting all of the many kinds of devices a student may have at home, from computers to mobile devices.
 It also means supporting alternative ways to connect to the internet, such as using a family member's mobile phone.
 (Smartphones are often present in households that otherwise lack connectivity.)
 Speak Agent already runs well on mobile hotspots, for example.
 Next, we are prioritizing support for the 1 in 10 learners who lack access to any desktop, laptop, or tablet device.

 Lastly, we have to make the content itself accessible to all learners.
 This includes providing authentic content that uses relatable language and topics so that all learners can understand it and find it engaging.
 It means taking care to have diversity in imagery so that diverse students can see themselves as scientists, engineers, and explorers.
-It means teaching the same academic concepts to the same high standards, but with supports and scaffolds that account for learner variability.
+It means teaching the same academic concepts to the same high standards, but with learning supports and scaffolds that account for learner variability.
 Speak Agent's take on this is to create unique and interesting stories to convey math and science concepts.
 We then put creativity tools into the hands of students, too!

 No, technology is not the answer to the fundamental challenges facing students and our system of education.
 But it can and should be part of the answer.
 If done right, technology can be a great equalizer.
 If done poorly, it can make inequality even worse.
 So our task at Speak Agent is to take the utmost care to do it right.